19hours/sg-statutes/Acts/Employment Act.md

 [32/2008]

-### Power of Juvenile Court in respect of children or young persons requiring care or protection
+### Power of Youth Court in respect of children or young persons requiring care or protection

 75\.
-A child or young person in respect of whom any of the offences mentioned in this Part has been committed may be brought before a Juvenile Court and the Court, if satisfied that the child or young person requires care or protection, may exercise with respect to that child or young person all or any of the powers conferred by section 49 of the Children and Young Persons Act (Cap.
+A child or young person in respect of whom any of the offences mentioned in this Part has been committed may be brought before a Youth Court and the Court, if satisfied that the child or young person requires care or protection, may exercise with respect to that child or young person all or any of the powers conferred by section 49 of the Children and Young Persons Act (Cap.
 38).

+[Act 27 of 2014 wef 01/10/2014]

 ## PART IX